Dementia Career Development Awards: Call for Applications

-The Programme will consider awards of between 6 and 23 months in duration.
+The Programme will only consider awards that are completed by 31 March 2024.
 The duration of the award should reflect the nature of the development plan and be fully justified.
-Successful applications can start on or after 1 April 2022 but must commence no later than 1 June 2022.
-Awards must finish no later than 28 February 2024.
+Successful applications can start from early March 2023 but must commence no later than 1 May 2023.

-Funding is available for awards of up to £60,000.
+Funding is available for awards of up to £30,000.
 Applications applying at the higher end of these awards will need to make a strong case for this level of funding.
-We expect to make awards across this range and do not anticipate making all awards at the higher end.
+We expect to make awards across a range of budget levels.
 (The Programme recognises that salaries for individuals at mid- or higher-level positions may be at the higher end of the budget available.)